Congo's Ebola epidemic inflicts heavy toll on children

 The reason more women and children have fallen sick remains a bit of a mystery.
 But experts suspect it may be because the Beni area, where the outbreak began in August, was also battling malaria at the time.

-Malaria can cause severe complications in pregnant women and children, requiring treatment at medical facilities where they risk exposure to undiagnosed Ebola patients, said Mike Ryan, who heads the WHO's health emergencies program.
+Malaria can cause severe complications in pregnant women and children, requiring treatment at medical facilities where they risk exposure to undiagnosed Ebola patients, said Mike Ryan, who heads the WHO's health emergencies programme.

 "Transmission within the healthcare setting has been a major factor driving this outbreak," Ryan said.
 "Unfortunately, women and children have been the unwitting victims of that reality."